emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 The `ember-2-legacy` addon will enable developers to selectively opt into continuing to use removed APIs until a time when they can migrate away from them.

 The list of removed APIs is as follows:

-#### Deprecations in Ember.js 3.0

-Two new deprecations are introduces in Ember.js 3.0:

 * TODO
 * TODO

+#### Deprecations in Ember.js 3.0

+No new deprecations are introduced in Ember.js 3.0.

 For more details on the upcoming changes in Ember.js 3.0, please review the [Ember.js 3.0.0-beta.1 release page](https://github.com/emberjs/ember.js/releases/tag/v3.0.0-beta.1).